Read More Health & Cohesion Articles

 latino military hero rocky versace for memorial day

 Memorial Day is May 25, 2026.
-We at Salud America! are excited to honor all U.S. military personnel, including the Latinos, who have served and died for our country.
+We at Salud America! are honored to recognize all U.S. military personnel, including the Latinos, who have served and died for our country.
 Latinos in the Military: History Latinos have a “proud and indeed enviable” record of military service that dates back all the way to the Civil War, according to a U.S. Army history website.
 About 20,000 Latino serviceman and women participated in Operation Desert Shield/Storm in 1990-1991, 80,000 in the Vietnam War in 1959-1973, and more than 400,000 in World War II in 1939-1945.
 Latinos have earned more than 40 Medals of Honor, according to the Department of Defense.
 “Whether their heritage can be traced to Spain, Cuba, Puerto Rico, Mexico, or one of dozens of other Spanish-speaking countries or ...

 Read More